rsms/js-amdld/README.md

 To build all of these, first make sure you have `java` in your `$PATH` as it's required for closure-compiler.
 Then:

 ```
-$ npm install # install typescript and closure-compiler
+$ yarn
-$ npm run build
+$ yarn run build
 ...
-$ npm run build
+$ yarn run build
 ...
 ```

-To run all unit tests, use `npm test` or the much faster `test/test.js`:
+Run all unit tests:

 ```
-$ test/test.js
+$ yarn test
 pass basic @amdld.js
 pass basic @amdld.min.js
 pass cyclic1 @amdld.js
 ...
 all pass
+testing TypeScript... ok
 ```

+See `test/test.js -h` for how to run a subset of the tests.

 Note: Building and testing requires [Nodejs](https://nodejs.org/) to be installed, but is not required for using AMDLD in a web browser.

+Note: If you don't have [`yarn`](https://yarnpkg.com/), you can use `npm` instead for the instructions above.

 ## MIT License